-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

 Bhatia, who missed the cut in the four PGA Tour events that gave him sponsor exemptions, failed to advance out of the second stage of Korn Ferry Tour qualifying and will have no status for next year.
 He can receive exemptions or go through Monday qualifying.

 Also failing to get out of the second stage was Dru Love, the son of former PGA champion Davis Love III.
-He has made three cuts in his 15 appearances following his pro debut in the 2017 U.S. Open at Erin Hills.
+He has made three cuts in his 15 appearances after his pro debut in the 2017 U.S. Open at Erin Hills.

-Among those advancing was Stanford grad Brandon Wu, a co-medallist at his qualifier.
+Among those advancing was Stanford grad Brandon Wu, a co-medalist at his qualifier.

 The final stage is Dec.
 12-15.